citta-lab/react/README.md

 10. Redux
 ---------
-The purpose of redux is to eliminate the long process of sharing state between multiple component to reach the intended component.
+The purpose of redux is to eliminate the long process of sharing state between multiple component to reach the intended component ( predictability in state ).
 What i mean is, By default React has powerful aspect `state` which manages the local state of the component but if the `state` needs to be shared between different (sibling) component then we design an app in such a way we keep the shared `state` in the parent and access the in it's child component.
 However if the intended component is 4 level down the line ( child of child of child of child ) then the `state` needs to be passed down to all of intended components parent.
 Also redux helps in caching to have better control on API calls.
-The complete [Redux]() is discussed here.
+The complete [Redux](https://github.com/citta-lab/react/tree/master/react-playground/redux) is discussed here.

 Reference: